 HealthPath uses volunteer proposal readers to review full proposals, provide context about the communities in which the applicants work, and make recommendations for funding.
 We will provide a training webinar to walk readers through the proposal and how to evaluate them.

-The readers will also meet in-person to discuss proposals and provide feedback to HealthPath staff, who will summarize the recommendations to present to our board.
+The readers will also meet virtually to discuss proposals and provide feedback to HealthPath staff, who will summarize the recommendations to present to our board.
 Using the community feedback, the HealthPath Board of Directors will make the final decision on which proposals are funded.

 Because our service area varies widely, HealthPath will ask applicants to define the “community” they will serve.
 This could be a few blocks, neighborhood, village or town, single school building’s population, parish or other faith community, or another group of people connected by geography, membership, or commonality.
 We are interested in local projects that address the needs of people living in a small area, not county-wide or multi-county projects.